House sheathing is the panel layer that turns framing into a working shell.

 OSB is common because it is affordable, available, and approved for many wall and roof uses when the panel rating, span, thickness, and fastening schedule match the job.
 It is the default sheathing on many production houses.

 The weak point is moisture.
-OSB edges are more vulnerable when panels sit exposed too long, when cut edges are left unprotected, or when leaks keep the panel wet after the house is finished.
+OSB edges are vulnerable when panels sit exposed too long, when cut edges are left unprotected, or when leaks keep the panel wet after the house is finished.
 Once edges swell, they do not flatten back like new.

 Plywood